-Above is an example of how Bollinger bands can be used for trading, when the price hits the lower end of the band (green color), the trader should go long on the asset and when the price hits upper end (red color) of the band, the trader should go short on the asset.
+Above is an example of how Bollinger bands can be used for trading when the price hits the lower end of the band, the trader should go long on the asset and when the price hits the upper end of the band, the trader should go short on the asset.

 Event-driven intraday trading strategies

-Event-driven intraday trading strategies can be described as strategies which try to profit off events such as earnings announcements, natural disasters, or events of unusual nature.
+Event-driven intraday trading strategies can be described as strategies that try to profit off events such as earnings announcements, natural disasters, or events of unusual nature.

-Reversal intraday trading strategy tries to identify changes in the price, and help traders take a bet on the same,.
+A reversal intraday trading strategy tries to identify changes in the price and help traders take a bet on the same.